Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

     kernel.add_instr(base::add(gpr_t::x8, gpr_t::x8, gpr_t::x3, 0, 0));
     kernel.add_instr(simd_fp::str(simd_fp_t::v11, gpr_t::x8, 0, neon_size_spec_t::q));

-To handle the different stores for ``4x4`` blocks that would not be on the matrix diagonal, we would do the following:
+To handle the different stores for ``4x4`` blocks that are not on the matrix diagonal, we would do the following:

 After processing a ``4x4`` block on the diagonal: